BaNavyBlue/gygaxian-entity/README.md

 # Race:
 Race is selected next since race choice can modify stats.
 Only viable races based on stats will be availble.
 Modified Stats will also check for edge case stat/class thresholds.
 Because some races are not allowed to play certain classes, these races will be pruned from the list of options if they introduce a stat condition that forces them to be a forbiden class, resulting in no class option.
 # Class:
 Class is limited by Race and Stats.
-Like race, only viable classes based on race and stats will be available.
+Like race, only viable classes based on race, alignment and stats will be available.
 # Stat Tables:
 Stat Tables are generated and printed.